That delicate satin-draped frame

 - Father Brown: The Victim of the Week in "The Missing Man".
 His crossdressing actually leads to his demise, as the person who shoots him does not recognize him in drag, and shoots him thinking he is a female intruder.

-- Averted with Tedd in El Goonish Shive; he may own more skirts than his girlfriend, but he doesn't wear them as a boy.
+- Subverted with Tedd in El Goonish Shive; he may own more skirts than his girlfriend, but he doesn't wear them as a boy.

 - Lady Fiona Fiziwigg of the mystery/adventure webcomic The Continentals cross dresses and lives her life as a man.
 Read it here.

-- Sock from Welcome to Hell wears a Skirt over Slacks.
+- Sock from Welcome to Hell wears a skirt over pants.
 This doesn't get mentioned in-series.
 On one hand, Socks is a demon in hell whose job is to make people Driven to Suicide.
 On the other hand, he completely sucks at his job and seems more like a plucky keet than a villain.

 - Chef from Total Drama often wears dresses or female uniforms during his various roles in the Show Within a Show.